-The Praxis Program is a radical re-imagining of the annual teaching and training we offer in the Scholars’ Lab.
-This fellowship supports a team of six University of Virginia PhD students from a variety of disciplines, who work collaboratively on a shared digital humanities project.
-Under the guidance of Scholars’ Lab faculty and staff, Praxis fellows conceive, develop, publish, and promote a digital project over the course of the year.
+The Praxis Program is a unique and well-known training program in the international digital humanities, offered by the UVa Library’s Scholars’ Lab.
+This fellowship supports a team of University of Virginia PhD students each year as they explore various aspects of digital humanities together.
+Under the guidance of Scholars’ Lab faculty and staff, Praxis fellows conceive, develop, and share a range of digital humanities projects and activities over the course of the year.
 Our fellows blog about their experiences and develop increased facility with project management, collaboration, and the public humanities, even as they tackle (most for the first time, and with the mentorship of our faculty and staff) new programming languages, tools, and digital methods.
 Praxis aims to prepare fellows with digital methodologies to apply both to the fellowship project and their future research.

 At times, Praxis teams have developed and launched specific, named projects.
 Our first two cohorts designed and built Prism, a digital tool for crowd-sourced humanities interpretation, visualization, and textual analysis.
 Our third and fourth cohorts re-imagined Ivanhoe, a WordPress theme enabling collaborative criticism through roleplay.
 Our fifth cohort explored sonification of humanities data with the project Clockwork.
-More recently, cohorts have worked on Dash-Amerikan, a social media ecology of the Kardashian family], and UVA Reveal, an augmented reality project that layers contextual information on contested public spaces on UVA’s campus, and Unclosure, a project that explores the possibilities that the public domain holds for research, pedagogy, and play.
+More recently, cohorts have worked on Dash-Amerikan, a social media ecology of the Kardashian family, and UVA Reveal, an augmented reality project that layers contextual information on contested public spaces on UVA’s campus, and Unclosure, a project that explores the possibilities that the public domain holds for research, pedagogy, and play.
 Students developed Land and Legacy, a critical history of UVA’s real estate development since the 1980’s, and Connection Established, an immersive examination of university teaching, life, and governance during the COVID-19 pandemic.
 Most recently, students shared Your Name Here, a project that aims to empower students with the coding skills and confidence to create a personal website that reflects who they are and what they value in public.
 As a part of their training with us, student cohorts have published a range of values statements.
 They have also designed and taught digital humanities workshops based on their own interests.

 Beginning as a 2011-2013 pilot project supported by a grant from the Andrew W. Mellon Foundation to UVa Library’s Scholarly Communication Institute, the Praxis Program is now generously supported by UVa Library and GSAS.
 The Praxis Program is a core module of PHD+, a university-wide initiative to prepare PhD students across all disciplines for long-term career success.
 The work Praxis Fellows undertake over the course of their fellowship year may be submitted in partial fulfillment of the practicum requirement for UVA’s Graduate Certificate in Digital Humanities.

 The Praxis fellowship replaces recipients’ teaching responsibilities for the academic year.
-Fellows are expected to devote 10 hours per week in the Scholars’ Lab.
-Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, and can make use of a dedicated graduate space in the Lab offices.
+Fellows are expected to devote roughly 10 hours per week in the Scholars’ Lab.
+Fellows join our vibrant community and have a voice in intellectual programming for the Scholars’ Lab.

 All University of Virginia doctoral students working within humanities disciplines, on topics demonstrably connected to the humanities, or working in adjacent fields are eligible to apply.
 The Scholars’ Lab particularly encourages and will prioritize participation of students who are women, Black, Indigenous, people of color, LGBTQIA+, disabled, undocumented, international, first-generation, or from other under-represented groups.
 We will be working to put together an interdisciplinary and intellectually diverse team.

 Applicants must be enrolled full time in the year for which they are applying.
 In addition, applicants must be capable of attending weekly in-person meetings in both the fall and spring semesters of their fellowship year (though we are flexible and can certainly accommodate travel needs).
 We will monitor public health to ensure such meetings are possible–we have successfully held the program remotely during the pandemic.

 How to Apply

 The application process for Praxis is simple!
 You apply individually, and we assemble the team, through a process that includes group interviews and input from peers.
-To start, we only ask for a letter of intent (roughly 2 pages single-spaced).
+To start, we ask for a letter of intent (roughly 2 pages single-spaced).
 The letter should include:

 - What do you want out of this? - summary of what the applicant hopes to gain as a Praxis Fellow, both in the short and the long term;